EmiOls/DesignPatternsAssignment1/README.md

 ## What happens if the designers of the Storage class decide to change the implementation of the List to LinkedList?

-The main method will break, since it uses the method trimToSize() doesn't exist in LinkedList.
+The main method will break, since it uses the method trimToSize() that doesn't exist in LinkedList.

 ## Think about the method calls in main - does trimToSize() exist in LinkedList?